 The American Express business card range

-Four of the cards are charge cards, which means they have no pre-set spending limit.
+Some of the cards are charge cards, which means they have no pre-set spending limit.
 Instead, you have a dynamic limit that responds to your spending and payment patterns, giving you the power to increase your spending capacity over time.
 Credit cards, on the other hand, have a fixed credit limit.

 I’ll look at the cards in more detail in the next article, but in summary the range includes:

-- four cards linked to Amex’s Membership Rewards program.
+- three cards linked to Amex’s Membership Rewards program.
 My top pick of these (and from the range as a whole) is the ultra-rewarding American Express Platinum Business Card, which is a charge card.
 My second favourite is the American Express Explorer Business Credit Card

 If, like me, you really value reward points, the Membership Rewards program has some distinct advantages.
 For example, you can transfer Membership Rewards points to 8-10 airline frequent flyer programs, depending on the card, which gives you more flexibility when booking flights.
 You can also use Membership Rewards points to pay for purchases on your card, which is not available with the Qantas cards.